PatrickLaubscher/1001plates/README.md

 ### Restaurant backoffice

 I've spent a lot of time in developping this back office where the restaurant user may modify the information and delete the account.
 The RestaurantPrivateController is maybe too heavy and could be maybe dispatched.
 I've developped the different forms one by one and tested them as well at first.
+An personnalized event is defined when a restaurant delete its account.
+The listener deletes the upload's pictures of the account.

 ## Security

+### User

+3 types of user are defined : admin, restaurant and customer with specific roles.

 ### Voters